Sami-ul-Haq: Fatwa on polio vaccination

-After Tehrik-i-Taliban Pakistan initiated a campaign against polio immunisation, forcing hundreds of thousands of children to miss vaccinations, on 9 December 2013 Sami ul Haq issued a fatwa in favor of polio vaccination.
+After Tehreek-e-Taliban Pakistan (TTP) initiated a campaign against polio immunisation, forcing hundreds of thousands of children to miss vaccinations, on 9 December 2013 Sami ul-Haq issued a fatwa in favor of polio vaccination.
 The fatwa said "vaccination against deadly diseases is helpful in their prevention according to research conducted by renowned medical specialists.
 It adds that the vaccines used against these diseases are in no way harmful".

-Death
+Assassination

 On 2 November 2018, Sami-ul-Haq was stabbed multiple times at around 7:00 pm PST at his residence in Bahria Town, Rawalpindi.
 He was taken to the nearby Safari Hospital where he was pronounced dead on arrival.
 The cause of his death was excessive blood loss due to the multiple stabbing across his body, including his face.
 According to his guard, he had intended to join the protests against the acquittal of Asia Bibi in Islamabad, but he could not join it due to road blockage.

 Following the assassination, the Khyber Pakhtunkhwa government declared a day of mourning.
 Prime Minister Imran Khan condemned the murder saying "the country has suffered a great loss".

 On 3 November 2018, he was buried in the premises of Darul Uloom Haqqania in his hometown of Akora Khattak in the afternoon.
 The funeral prayer was offered at the Khushal Khan Degree College and led by his son Hamid Ul Haq Haqqani.
 It was attended by a large number of political leaders and his followers.

 As part of the investigation into his murder, the police questioned his domestic staff.